Delfred353/Puissance4/README.md

 ## Game

-To launch the game, download the folder Puissance4 and then, execute the game from the file named puissance4.java .
+To launch the game, download the folder Puissance4 and then, execute the game from the file named puissance4.java(you will need a java executor).

 ## AI